AP 100

 • Natural disasters (like storms, hurricanes, and earthquakes)

-Who Can Benefit From a Security Threat and Risk Assessment?
+Who Can Benefit From a Security Threat Assessment?

 • Government buildings